-This 1RM (one repetition maximum) calculator provides estimates, according to seven different formulas, of the maximum amount of weight you would be able to lift only once for any given resistance exercise.
+This 1RM (one repetition maximum) calculator provides estimates, according to seven different equations, of the maximum amount of weight you would be able to lift only once for any given resistance exercise.
 Although it is possible to determine your 1RM through trial and error, it is generally not advisable for safety reasons.
 If you want to know the heaviest weight you would be able to lift for a given exercise, a 1RM calculator is a safe and reliable alternative to an actual attempt of a maximum lift.
 Note that you can use this 1RM calculator for any type of lift.
 There is no specific 1RM formula for deadlift, squat, bench press, etc. This calculator accurately determines your 1RM for any and all resistance exercises.

 where